Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/deployment/admission-webhook.md

 deployment.extensions/ingress-kong patched
 ```

-If using the Helm chart, run `helm upgrade -f <path to values.yamvl> <release name> kong/kong`
+If you are using the Helm chart, run `helm upgrade -f <path to values.yamvl> <release name> kong/kong`
-after enabling the webhook or updating certificate configuration..
+after enabling the webhook or updating the certificate configuration.
 Note that
 chart versions 2.16 and later enable the webhook by default.

 ## Enable the validating admission